Berkanktk/CyberSecurity/README.md

 | Red Teamer | Plays the role of an adversary, attacking an organisation and providing feedback from an enemies perspective |

 # Linux Commands
+Also includes other useful CLI tools and commands for Linux and Windows.
 ## cat
 cat is a Linux shell command that concatenates files and prints on the standard output.
 It is often used to view the content of a file.
 For Windows, the equivalent command is `type`.